benkitia/amabot/README.md

 AMA Bot has been used to host guests like Rene Ritchie and Tailosive Tech, with hundreds of thousands of internet followers There is no publicly available instance being hosted, but it's fairly easy to set up the bot for use in your own server

-For support, join the [Waffle Development Discord Guild](https://discord.com/invite/zrBqN2v) or email support@waffledev.xyz
+For support, join [my Discord Guild](https://discord.com/invite/zrBqN2v) or email support@bensonkitia.me

 ## Hosting your own instance